 After many friends telling me, “You should do a cooking blog!” here I am.
 Welcome to my cooking blog, or more accurately a recipe journal.
-This is an attempt to document my adventures in a small kitchen near Gramercy Park.
+This is an attempt to document my adventures in a small kitchen in Portland, OR.
 I love to cook, and especially love to bake.
 I learned a lot about cooking from my amazing grandmother; born in Greece, everything she touched in the kitchen turned into culinary gold.
 One goal of this blog is to try to replicate some of her recipes.

 Another goal?
 Finding a balance between healthy eating and enjoying the finer things in life (defined here as butter, chocolate, sugar, and the like).
 This is not a healthy eating blog, but I try to eat well every day.
 Can I eat any of the many cookie recipes on this site every day?
 No – but that doesn’t mean I won’t occasionally indulge.
 The key to eating (and life) is a very simple, ancient rule: everything in moderation.

 Oh, and what is Pâte à Chew?
 It is a play on pâte à choux (pronounced “pat a choo”).
 Pâte à choux is a French pastry dough used as the base of many sweet and savory foods, like profiteroles, cream puffs, eclairs, etc. Yet for such a fancy pastry, it is incredibly simple with only four ingredients: butter, water, flour, and eggs.
 This is the theme of my kitchen, and this website: making delicious food can be surprisingly simple.
 At least usually; you might see a few kitchen disasters here.
 But all you can do is laugh and learn.

 All recipes, text, and photos © Pâte à Chew 2010-2014 except where otherwise noted.

 There are lots of ways to keep up with what’s going on my kitchen, so please follow: